-Mr Koji Mlura Mr Lee Wan Lik Mr Stephen Ho ChiMing Date of Appointment 14 September 2004 12 May 2004 20 April 2020 Date of last re-appointment 13 July 2018 10 July 2017 Not Applicable Age 71 58 60 Country of principal residence Singapore Hong Kong Taiwan The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Koji Miura as the Independent Director of the Company was recommended by the NC and accepted by the Board, after taking into consideration his expertise, performance, overall contributions, and competencies in fulfilling his responsibilities.
-The re-election of Mr Lee Wan Lik as the CEO and Managing Director of the Company was recommended by the NC and accepted by the Board, after taking into consideration his expertise, performance, overall contributions, and competencies in fulfilling his responsibilities.
-Mr Stephen Ho ChiMing was appointed on Board on 20 April 2020.
-Mr Stephen Ho's reelection as the Lead Independent Director of the Company was recommended by the NC and accepted by the Board, after taking into consideration his qualification, expertise, past experience and contribution since he was appointed as a Director of the Company.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member , etc) Independent Director, Chairman of Audit Committee and a member of Remuneration Committee.
-Executive Chairman, CEO and Managing Director, and member of the Nominating Committee.
-Lead Independent Director, Chairman of Remuneration Committee and a member of the Audit and Nominating Committees.
-Professional qualifications Degree in Business Administration Master of Science in Computer Sciences; Bachelor of Science in Computer Science and Engineering; Bachelor of Science in Mathematics Master of Business Administration, Major in Finance; Master of Science, Civil Engineering; Bachelor of Science, Construction Engineering

-Mr Koji Mlura Mr Lee Wan Lik Mr Stephen Ho ChiMing Working experience and occupation(s) during the past 10 years 0 0 2020 to present - Advisor to Institutional Banking Group, DBS Bank Ltd (Taiwan).
-July 2019 to June 2020 - Senior Consultant, Institutional Banking Group DBS Bank Ltd (Taiwan).
-March 2014 to June 2019 - Managing Director, Institutional Bank group, DBS bank Ltd (Taiwan).
-May 2011 to July 2013 - CEO / Managing Director of DBS Asia Capital, Hong Kong.
-Telecom, Media and Technology - from June 2001 to April 2011.
-Managing Director, Institutional Banking Group, DBS Bank (Singapore): DBS Malaysia - from January 2010 to April 2011.
-Shareholding interest in the listed issuer and its subsidiaries No 8,032,132 ordinary shares in the Company (direct interest) No 15,300,000 ordinary shares in the Company (deemed interest) Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial No Mr Lee Wan Lik is the spouse of Ms Lam Pui Wan (the Executive Director of the Company).
-No shareholder of the listed issuer or of any of its principal subsidiaries Mr Lee Wan Lik is a Director and shareholder holding 10% equity interest in Mu Xia Ltd. Mu Xia Ltd is a substantial shareholder holding 51% shareholding in the capital of the Company.
-Conflict of Interests (including any competing business) No No No
+Mr Chan Ching Chuen Ms Lam Pui Wan Date of Appointment 1 February 2008 12 May 2004 Date of last re-appointment 4 July 2019 13 July 2018 Age 86 61 Country of principal residence Hong Kong Hong Kong The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Chan Ching Chuen as the Independent Director of the Company was recommended by the Nominating Committee and accepted by the Board, after taking into consideration his expertise, performance, overall contributions, and competencies in fulfilling his responsibilities. by the Nominating Committee and accepted by the Board, after Whether appointment is executive, and if so, the area of responsibility Non-Executive Executive Job Title (e.g. Lead ID, AC Chairman, AC Member , etc) Independent Director, Chairman of Nominating Committee and a member of the Audit and Remuneration Committees.
+Executive Director Professional qualifications Master of Science in Electrical Engineering from Tsinghua University in 1959 and PhD in 1982 from University of Hong Kong.
+Bachelor of Arts from the University of Minnesota.
+Working experience and occupation(s) during the past 10 years Honorary Professor at Hong Kong University's Department of Electrical and Electronics Engineering Executive Director of the Company Shareholding interest in the listed issuer and its subsidiaries No 1,400,000 ordinary shares in the Company (direct interest) 15,300,000 ordinary shares in the Company (deemed interest) Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries No Ms Lam Pui Wan is the spouse of Mr Lee Wan Lik (the Managing Director of the Company).
+Ms Lam Pui Wan is a Director and shareholder, holding 90% equity interest in Mu Xia Ltd. Mu Xia Ltd is a substantial shareholder holding 51% shareholding in the capital of the Company.